jstoebel/design_patterns/interpreter/notes.md

         self.value = None
 ```

-The update to `expr` in Interpreter looks like
+The update to `expr` in Interpreter looks like this

 ```py
 def expr(self):